Thornton, West Yorkshire: Notable residents

 Thornton's most famous residents were the Brontës.
 The Rev Patrick Brontë became the incumbent of Thornton Chapel in 1815, and Charlotte, Branwell, Emily and Anne Brontë were born at 74 Market Street, Thornton before the family moved to Haworth.
+In November 2023 the house was purchased by a campaign group which aims to restore and preserve the house as the Brontë Birthplace.
 The remains of the church where the father preached, known as the Bell Chapel, can be seen in the restored old graveyard off Thornton Road opposite the current church.
 The 44 mi long Brontë Way passes through Thornton on its way between Gawthorpe Hall in Lancashire and Oakwell Hall in the Birstall area.

+Professional wrestler Les Kellett had a small holding and café called "The Terminus", where trolleybuses terminated before returning to Bradford, with his wife Margaret.
+On 2 acre behind the house Kellett sometimes bred pigs and once said he kept fifty head of cattle.

 Thornton Viaduct

 Thornton Viaduct was a railway viaduct for the Great Northern Railway line running from Queensbury to Keighley via Thornton.
 It was built in an S-shape to allow a smooth access to Thornton railway station.

 The viaduct is now a Grade II listed building.

 The viaduct was reopened as part of The Great Northern Railway Trail between Cullingworth and Queensbury along the track bed in 2009, with a final link up to Queensbury opening in 2012.